-- 1) Committee members are expected to: - a) Commit to engage in respectful and good faith negotiations and discussions to develop mutually acceptable recommendations; - b) Regularly prepare for and attend Committee, LT, and Subcommittee meetings; - c) Clearly articulate and represent the interests of their constituent group(s) and bring their constituents' concerns and ideas to the deliberations; - d) Keep their constituents informed (through meetings, calls, written communications) about what is being or will be discussed in the future by the Committee or

-- Subcommittees regarding potential recommendations to the BIE and solicit their input on these issues as needed or appropriate; - e) Listen to other points of view and try to understand the interests of other Committee Members; - f) Openly discuss issues with Committee, LT, and Subcommittee Members who hold diverse views, and participate in a cooperative problem solving procedure to resolve differences: - g) Generate and evaluate options to address the needs expressed by Committee, LT, and Subcommittee Members; - h) A Committee Member may, as appropriate, give their proxy to their alternate to participate in decision-making on recommendations to the BIE; - i) In the event that a Committee Member cannot attend a meeting, she/he should inform the Facilitator as early as possible about their absence; and - j) Agree to support and abide by the content of this Operating Protocol. - 2) Alternate Committee Members Where identified, alternates represent Committee Members when the Member cannot attend.
-Alternates are expected to: - a) Fulfill the duties described in III-A-1 above; - b) Attend all Committee meetings to assure they are informed and current on issues that have been discussed, ongoing deliberations, and agreements reached on recommendations; and - c) Confer with their Committee Member so they know and understand the former's thinking and views on issues under discussion and decisions to be made on recommendations.
+- 1) Committee members are expected to: - a) Commit to engage in respectful and good faith negotiations and discussions to develop consensus recommendations; - b) Regularly prepare for and attend Committee, LT, and Subcommittee meetings as applicable; - c) Clearly articulate and represent the interests of their constituent group(s) and bring their constituents' concerns and ideas to the deliberations; - d) Keep their constituents informed (through meetings, calls, written communications) about what is being or will be discussed in the future by the Committee or Subcommittees regarding potential recommendations to the BIE and solicit their input on these issues as needed or appropriate; - e) Listen to other points of view and try to understand the interests of other Committee Members; - f) Openly discuss issues with Committee, LT, and Subcommittee Members who hold diverse views, and participate in a cooperative problem solving procedure to resolve differences: - g) Generate and evaluate options to address the needs expressed by Committee, LT, and Subcommittee Members; - h) A Committee Member may, as appropriate, give their proxy to a designated alternate to participate in decision-making on recommendations to the BIE; - i) In the event that a Committee Member cannot attend a meeting, she/he should inform the Facilitator as early as possible about their absence; - j) Unless there is consensus with the Committee, decisions made at prior sessions will not be reopened. - k) Take responsibility for getting caught up on deliberations and on decisions made at any meeting the member missed; and - 1) Agree to support and abide by the content of this Operating Protocol. - 2) Alternate Committee Members Where identified, alternates represent Committee Members when the Member cannot attend.
+Alternates are expected to: - a) Fulfill the duties described in III-A-1 above; - b) Attend all Committee meetings to assure they are informed and current on issues that have been discussed, ongoing deliberations, and agreements reached on recommendations; and - c) Confer with a Committee Member so they know and understand the former's thinking and views on issues under discussion and decisions to be made on recommendations.